olexandrd/microservice-project/README.md

 ## Deploy Django application

-CD pipeline uses Jenkins only.
+CD pipeline uses Jenkins to build and push Docker image to ECR, and ArgoCD to deploy the application on EKS.
+Application uses database created by RDS module, database connection parameters are passed to the ArgoCD application.
 It can be verified in Argocd UI.

 - Before Jenkins job execution, ArgoCD application is in `OutOfSync` state.